KrzysztofPawlak/Pat2021_Krzysztof_Pawlak_Java/README.md

 ## matrix - vector
 - multiplication

-# How to use
-All operation except square root require providing 2 data.
-When 2 data is present in the application, a list of operations will be displayed.

-For the square root, after the first number is entered a following message will be displayed:
-`Enter some data or switch to extended mode (SQRT) typing: "o".` So we can press this option and the list will be displayed.

-After each calculation, the result is remembered in memory so you can continue with the next calculation.
-If you need to clear an item from memory, enter: "c" (all memory), "c1" (memory slot 1) or "c2" (memory slot 2).

-You can close the application by entering "q!"

 # Syntax guide
 ## NUMBER
 Should be without any space.
 Decimal precision is also accepted.